 Overview

-Constraints enforce additional rules on the property values given to nodes and edges in the graph.
+Constraints enforce additional rules on the node and edge properties in the graph.
 Any attempt to insert or update data that violates these rules will result in an error.

-- NOT NULL: Enforces a property cannot have
+- NOT NULL: Ensures that a property never contains

-values. - EDGE KEY: Designates some properties as the unique identifier for all edges in the graph.
+- EDGE KEY: Specifies a property as the unique identifier for all edges in the graph.

 Showing Constraints

-To show constraints created on node properties in the current graph:
+To show node constraints in the current graph:

 SHOW NODE CONSTRAINT

-To show constraints created on edge properties in the current graph:
+To show edge constraints in the current graph:

 SHOW EDGE CONSTRAINT